 Today is World Dance Day!
 Earlier this year IrishCentral asked who decides who is the best Irish dancer in the world?
 We spoke to an Irish dance world championship 2018 adjudicator about what it takes to get to the top of the podium.

 In advance of the 2018 CLRG (Irish Dancing Commission) World Irish Dancing Championships in Glasgow, Scotland, Irish dancers the world over were putting in that final push to perfect their steps and shine their shoes for the dance of their careers.
 But what does it take to be a world champion Irish dancer and how is it decided how one incredible dancer is better than another equally amazing dancer?

-Niall O'Leary ADCRG, the owner of the Niall O'Leary School of Irish Dance, based in New York City, is adjudicating the 2018 CLRG (Irish Dancing Commission) World Irish Dancing Championships in Glasgow, Scotland, at the end of March.
-He is one of 28 adjudicators from around the world who will be officiating at this prestigious event.
-IrishCentral caught up with him to get an insight into how he will pick the winners.
+Niall O'Leary ADCRG, the owner of the Niall O'Leary School of Irish Dance, based in New York City, adjudicated at the 2018 CLRG (Irish Dancing Commission) World Irish Dancing Championships in Glasgow, Scotland, at the end of March.
+He was one of 28 adjudicators from around the world who officiated at this prestigious event.
+IrishCentral caught up with him to get an insight into how he went about picking the winners.

 When you sit down at the adjudicator's table, what is going through your head?

 I have a very clear idea of what I am looking for.
 Number one, in my mind, is looking out for the number one dancer.
 I am looking for the first place winner.
 In the bubble above my head is a dancer whose ethnicity, costume, the hairstyle has not been determined but whose dancing is out of this world.

 In a competition with over 200 dancers, it may seem like looking for a needle in a haystack?